Dryland Pasture Seed Mix

 Dryland Pasture Mix is effective for disturbed sites and erosion control.
 Competes well with weeds, especially when it is sown in late summer or fall, giving it the upper hand against weedy spring annuals.

-We are frequently asked if this product is suitable for lawn or turf in yards and outlying areas.
-We don’t recommend it as turf – the bunch grasses make it difficult (but not impossible) to mow, the species are not fine stemmed and the plants are generally too tall once establishes.
+FAQ: Is this product is suitable for lawn or turf in yards and outlying areas?
+We don’t recommend Dryland Paste Mix as turf.
+It can be used as ground cover, and the distinction is one of semantics and aesthetics.
+The root clumps of the bunch grasses make it difficult (but not impossible) to mow.
+The species are not fine stemmed and the plants are generally too tall for mowing once established.
 Dryland pasture seed mix is a good choice for outlying areas that are not heavily traveled, or where coverage is desired over bare ground, where little mowing will occur, or for weed control.

 For additional information see our Dryland Pasture Mix blogpost.